rpokorny/jooq-table-function-bug/README.md

 Actual Results: The directory does not exist.
 Instead, a `routines` directory exists.
 Additionally, Routines.java only includes invocations of the function that include a `Configuration` parameter.

+## Prerequisites
+* A modern version of maven
+* A locally installed and running instance of Postgresql
+  * Postgresql must have a user named `jooq` who has the ability to create new databases